hellbox/srob-migration/content/reviews/be-prepared.md

 name = "Be prepared"
 title = "Be prepared"
 dek = "Tonight, Seattle author Kim Fu reads at Elliott Bay Book Company.
-Her new novel, about a group of girls at summer camp who get lost and must fend for themselves, is a remarkable book that adds something new to the lost-in-the-wilderness genre." type = "Review"facebookauto = "Seattle author Kim Fu reads at Elliott Bay Book Company tonight.
+Her new novel, about a group of girls at summer camp who get lost and must fend for themselves, is a remarkable book that adds something new to the lost-in-the-wilderness genre." type = "Review" facebookauto = "Seattle author Kim Fu reads at Elliott Bay Book Company tonight.
 Her new novel, the Lost Girls of Camp Forevermore, is AMAZING.
 Read about it here:" twitterauto = "Seattle author @skimfu reads @elliottbaybooks tonight.
 Her new novel is AMAZING." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-lost-girls-of-camp-forevermore.md"]